 How we calculated the safest cities in Alaska

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
-Instead, we looked at the hard numbers from the FBI's most recent report of crime (2014).
+Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2017).
 Specifically, we analyzed the FBI's Uniform Crime Report which summarizes the number of property crimes and violent crimes in each city per year.
-We used three criteria:
+We used two criteria:

 - Violent crimes per capita (murders, assaults, rapes, armed robberies)

 - Property crimes per capita (thefts, burglaries, motor vehicle thefts)